Joe Simko: Career

-Simko has created artwork for clients and organizations including Topps, Abrams Books, Reed Pop, Ride Snowboards, Sims Snowboards, Outlook Skateboards, The Gotham Girls Roller Derby League, Fangoria Magazine, New York Hardcore Tattoos, Spooky Empire's Ultimate Horror Weekend, Monster Mania, JLO Hangtag for Andy Hilfiger, and the NYC clothing boutique Live Fast.
+Simko has created artwork for clients and organizations including Topps, Abrams Books, Reed Pop, FYE (retailer), IDW Publishing, Dynamite Entertainment, iam8bit, Southern Tier Brewing Company, Ride Snowboards, Sims Snowboards, Outlook Skateboards, The Gotham Girls Roller Derby League, Fangoria Magazine, New York Hardcore Tattoos, Spooky Empire's Ultimate Horror Weekend, Monster Mania, JLO Hangtag for Andy Hilfiger, and the NYC clothing boutique Live Fast.

-Simko was penciller and co-creator, with actor Stephen Baldwin, of the graphic novel series Spirit Warriors, and designer of bottle artwork for Manglaze, a nail polish line.

 His list of musical clients includes Metallica, The Misfits, GWAR, Less Than Jake, Trivium, Murphy's Law, Dwarves, Sonic Youth, Good Riddance, The Undead, Peelander Z, and others.

 In 2006, a Simko designed shirt was used in the film Nick and Norah’s Infinite Playlist.
-The shirt was designed for the store Live Fast in New York City.
+The shirt was originally designed for the NYC store Live Fast.

+2009, Simko began his current career as writer/illustrator for the Topps Garbage Pail Kids and Wacky Packages brands, designing artworks for trading cards and licensed products.

+2010, Simko launched The Sweet Rot book series as author and illustrator.
+An original story showcasing a group of wildly eccentric little kids also known as "little rotters" in the make-believe town of Pollilop Drop, The Sweet Rot is published by Schiffer Books.

-2011 was the launch of Wax Eye, a pop culture art based company formed by Simko and his wife June Gonzales.
+In 2011, Simko and his wife June Gonzales launched Wax Eye, a pop cultured art based company.
 The company has released three trading card series to date: Cereal Killers series 1, Cereal Killers series 2, and Stupid Heroes; as well as a mobile app game Cereal Boom; and a T-shirt line based on the Cereal Killers brand.

 In 2014, Simko formed the independent film production company Peel Here Productions, along with partners June Gonzales and Jeff Zapata.
 Under this film company, they have released the documentary film based on the Garbage Pail Kids phenomenon titled 30 Years of Garbage: The Garbage Pail Kids Story.

+2022, Simko co-produced a series of GPK stop-motion animated shorts directed by animation company Jamroll Studios.
+He later developed the GPK animated short film Mad Mike: Fury Load written by Adam F. Goldberg, producer/creator of ABC's The Goldbergs.

+In 2023, Simko designed a series of promotional character paintings and cereal box prop artwork for the Sci-Fi film Divinity, directed by Eddie Alcazar and produced by Steven Soderbergh.
+The same year, Simko co-created CRANIACS with former Topps senior exec Ira Friedman, under their company IFE.
+The Craniacs IP made their debut in the form of a series of trading cards released in hobby stores nationwide in the fall of 2023.

+Simko's continued work with the Garbage Pail Kids brand has led him to work on continued licensed products, including designing artwork for GPK x Stranger Things toys.
+He's designed artwork for GPK cereal, a cookbook, pop-up book and has worked with major children's book author R.L.
+Stine designing book covers for a series of GPK chapter books written by Stine.